 Operators of UNGS facilities, LNG plants and gas and hazardous liquid pipelines are required to submit reports to PHMSA within 30 days of an incident or accident (49 CFR Parts 191, 195).
 Reports include incident times and locations, injury and/ or fatality counts, commodity spilled/ gas released, causes of failure, evacuation procedures, and other relevant information.

 - Operator Submission – Incident report data submitted to PHMSA by pipeline operators since 1970.

 - Flagged Files – Incident report data submitted to PHMSA by pipeline operators plus data needed to replicate the pipeline incident trends.

-Leading Indicators - SRCR and IM Notifications
+Leading Indicators - SRCR and Integrity Assurance (formerly IM) Notifications